SUSE/scf/README.md

    The default stemcell and stack are set to SUSE Linux Enterprise.
 The versions are defined in `bin/common/versions.sh`.

-   The `FISSILE_DOCKER_REPOSITORY` env var will need to be set, and Docker configured to login to the repository.
+   The `FISSILE_DOCKER_REPOSITORY` environment variable will need to be set, and Docker configured to login to the repository.

    After changing the stemcell you have to remove the contents of